-What do you need to know about GST-free sales?
+What do I need to know about GST-free sales?

-It’s important to know that some sales are GST-free, so if you are selling them, you shouldn't include GST in the price.
-If your transaction can be divided into different parts and one or more of those parts are GST-free, the sale will be partly taxable.
+It’s important to know that some sales are GST-free, so if you're selling them, you shouldn't include GST in the price.
+If your transaction can be divided into different parts and one or more of those parts is GST-free, the sale will be partly taxable.

 Some of the main GST-free products and services include basic food, health and care, some medical and some education courses.
 For full details, we recommend that you check the ATO website.

-Hopefully, this guide has helped to answer some of your GST questions.
-If you would like more information though or you have further questions about your tax obligations, contact the Australian Taxation Office (ATO) or visit their website.
+GST doesn’t need to be complicated.
+Hopefully, this guide has helped to answer some of your questions.
+But if you’d like more information or have other questions about your tax obligations, get in touch with the ATO.